Seneca Nation of New York: Culture

-The Seneca were the largest of the six Native American nations that comprised the Iroquois Confederacy or Six Nations.
-Their democratic government pre-dated the United States Constitution.
+The Seneca were the largest of the six Native American nations that comprised the Haudenosaunee ("Iroquois") Confederacy, or Six Nations.
+Their democratic government pre-dates the United States Constitution.

-In the Iroquois Confederacy, the Seneca were traditionally known as the "Keeper of the Western Door," for they are the westernmost of the Six Nations.
-In the Seneca language the people are known as O-non-dowa-gah, (pronounced: Oh-n'own-dough-wahgah) or "Great Hill People."
-At the time of the formation of the Iroquois League, the original five nations of the Iroquois League occupied large areas of land in Northeast North America, particularly present-day New York and Pennsylvania, and Southeast Canada.
-The historical Seneca occupied territory throughout the Finger Lakes area in Central New York, and in the Genesee Valley in Western New York, living in longhouses on the riversides.
-The villages were well fortified with wooden-stake palisade fences.
+In the Iroquois Confederacy, the Seneca are known as the "Keepers of the Western Door," for they are the westernmost of the Six Nations.
+In the Seneca language they are called O-non-dowa-gah, (pronounced: Oh-n'own-dough-wahgah) or "Great Hill People."
+At the time of the formation of the Iroquois League, the original five nations occupied large areas of land in Northeast North America, particularly present-day New York, Pennsylvania, and Southeast Canada.
+The historical territoryof the Seneca Nation ran throughout the Finger Lakes area in Central New York, and in the Genesee Valley in Western New York.
+The Seneca lived in longhouses near rivers, and their villages were well fortified with wooden-stake palisade fences.

-These were settled communities in which the people cultivated staple crops known as the Three Sisters: varieties of corn, beans, and squash, which were known as Deohako (pronounced: Jo- hay- ko), "the life supporters."
-Generally the women cultivated and processed the crops, maintaining seed crops and experimenting with varieties.
-Seneca men were subsistence hunters and fishers.
+These were settled communities in which the people cultivated the Three Sisters staple crops: varieties of corn, beans, and squash.
+In Seneca the Three Sisters are also called Deohako (pronounced: Jo- hay- ko), "the life supporters."
+Generally women cultivated and processed the crops, maintaining seed crops and experimenting with varieties, and men were subsistence hunters and fishers.

 The Seneca were highly skilled at warfare, and were considered fierce adversaries by other Native Americans and European colonists.
-But the Seneca were also renowned for their sophisticated skills at diplomacy and oratory, and their willingness to unite with the other four of the original Five Nations to form the Iroquois Confederacy of Nations.
+But the Seneca were also renowned for their sophisticated diplomacy and oratory skills, and their willingness to unite with the other four of the original Five Nations to form the Iroquois Confederacy of Nations.